GTZ Illinois Progress at a Glance

 Linkage to Care

-Strategy 12: Increase the percentage of people newly diagnosed with HIV who are linked to HIV medical care within 30 days of diagnosis from 82% to 90%.
+Progress Measure: Increase the percentage of people who are linked to HIV care within one month of diagnosis by 90% by 2023 and to 95% by 2023 (Goal 6, Strategy 12)

 Interact